infor-cloud/xtendm3/docs/documentation/limitations.md

 ## Extending
 ### Batch/Function
+#### Creating additional fields in field groups e.g. MWPV6
+TBA, this feature has not been released yet.

 ### Interactive
+#### Creating UI related components in interactive panels
+For enhancements such as adding new field in OIS100/E, extension will not be able to add textbox or dropdown field.

+**Workaround**
+CMS080 (custom fields) or H5 Script can be used to create UI components.

+XtendM3 does not support creating additional column in subfiles, converting columns to editable fields, addition of selection filters, and adding sorting orders and views.

+**Workaround**
+Some M3 program views can be configured in CRS020/CRS022.
+H5 Script can also be used to add columns in subfile panels.

 #### Accessing custom fields from extensions
 If a field is not a standard field and is defined via CMS080 or by a script, it cannot be accessed from extensions directly as opposed to other standard fields on the screen.

 **Workaround**
-A H5 script can be used to send the custom field information to XtendM3 API instead.
+H5 script can be used to send the custom field information to XtendM3 API instead.

 #### Accessing chosen list option
 Currently, it is not possible to access list option from extensions.